 Paneer Kheer is a delicious Indian sweet dish prepared with paneer (cottage cheese) and milk.
-It is a 100% gluten-free Indian pudding.
-You will be surprised to know that only 5 – ingredients are required to make this paneer ki here.
+It is a gluten-free milk pudding flavored with saffron and cardamom.
+You will be surprised to know that only 5 – ingredients are required to make this paneer ki kheer.

-Chenna Kheer is a fuss-free, easy to cook, and guaranteed delicious dessert.
-Since I landed on this paneer recipe, it is a regular affair for any auspicious occasions or the family dinner parties.
+Since I landed on this paneer recipe, it is a regular affair for any auspicious occasions or family dinner parties.
 And everybody absolutely loves it to the core.

 Boil approximately one liter of milk over medium heat.
 Once the milk comes to a boil, reduce the heat to low.